HoangATran/AdaDGS/README.md

 ## AdaDGS: An adaptive black-box optimization method with directional Gaussian smoothing
-This repository contains Python code for testing Directional Gaussian smoothing (DGS) method on high-dimensional benchmark functions.
-This method was first introduced in the paper [*A Novel Evolution Strategy with Directional Gaussian Smoothing for Blackbox Optimization*](https://arxiv.org/pdf/2002.03001.pdf) by Jiaxin Zhang, Hoang Tran, Dan Lu and Guannan Zhang.
+This repository contains Python code for testing adaptive Directional Gaussian smoothing (AdaDGS) method on high-dimensional benchmark functions.
+This method was  developed in the paper [*AdaDGS: An adaptive black-box optimization method with a nonlocal directional Gaussian smoothing gradient*](https://arxiv.org/abs/2011.02009) by Hoang Tran and Guannan Zhang.

 ### Features
 - Directionally smoothing objective functions with Gaussian kernel for nonlocal exploration in each direction